-HIST-030 The American World From 1865: Creating a Modern World Hegemony
+The American World From 1865: HIST-030 Creating a Modern World Hegemony

-(This course replaces HIST-037) An introduction to the modern day history of the United States and its hemispheric neighbors as globally situated.
+An introduction to the modern day history of the United States and its hemispheric neighbors as globally situated.
 Students will consider recurrent patterns of systemic violence and "frenzied nationalism" experienced by all American polities in their quest for sovereign government, citizen's rights and "peoples" democracy.
 Explaining how the United States became a world-preeminent embodiment of a "free market," urban-industrial order, both feared and envied, will culminate course discussion.
 The completion of HIST-030 partially satisfies the U.S. History, Constitution and American Ideals CSU requirements.
+May not be repeated.
+SC political, social, cultural, and economic development and history of California.
 May not be repeated.
 SC